cvme/cvme.github.io/index.md

 positioning for medical scanning, support for prosthetic design, computed assisted rehabilita- tion systems.
 - **Non-rigid shape representation**
-For human body, organs, vessels etc.; topics that emphasize the trade os involved in volumetric or point-based representations
+For human body, organs, vessels etc.; topics that emphasize the trade offs involved in volumetric or point-based representations
 - **Endoscopic imaging and analysis for surgical guidance** 3D reconstruction using endoscopic imaging to provide guidance to surgical procedures